-4 Henrico County Public Relations and Media Services (2011).
-A State of Mind: The History of the Glen Allen Community. http://henrico-va.granicus.com/MediaPlayer.php?publish id=256 marrying Mrs. Susan Sheppard Allen.
+Captain John Cussons, an Englishman by birth, served as editor and publisher of a local paper and as a scout in the Confederate army before settling in Glen Allen and marrying Mrs. Susan Sheppard Allen.
 In the late 1870s, John Cussons built a 135-room resort hotel in Glen Allen called Forest Lodge.
 The resort was located on a 1,000-acre tract and included a hunting preserve, lakes. houses, and gardens.
-When the hotel failed to attract out of state visitors, Cussons was forced to close the operation after only two or three years.6 Today, only the cupola remains and was moved to a parcel at the corner of Mountain Road and Old Washington Highway.
+When the hotel failed to attract out of state visitors, Cussons was forced to close the operation after only two or three years.
+Today, only the cupola remains and was moved to a parcel at the corner of Mountain Road and Old Washington Highway.